Marcus Belke

 How companies benefit from investing in data protection and compliance

-The key benefit lies not only in „ticking off“ obligations, but also in more stable and controllable data operations.
-The report highlights that data protection services reduce the risks of non-compliance, which also include high fines and reputational damage.
-At the same time, the services help to make transparent where and how data is collected, stored and used.
-This allows weak points to be identified and data management to be improved.
+The key benefit lies not only in „checking off“ obligations, but in achieving more stable and controllable data operations.
+The report highlights that data protection services mitigate the risks of non-Compliance reduce risks, including high fines and reputational damage.
+At the same time, these services help provide transparency regarding where and how data is collected, stored, and used.
+This makes it possible to identify vulnerabilities and improve data management.

 This turns data protection into a governance issue: through robust data governance approaches and a traceable, secure data protection policy.
-Processing not only increases compliance capability, but also the Data security and consumer confidence.
+Processing Not only is the Compliance-ability, but also the Data security and consumer confidence.
 The report explicitly describes this positioning as „responsible and trustworthy“ in an increasingly data-conscious market.
 In addition, data protection services support the shift towards „privacy by design“, i.e. the incorporation of data protection from the outset, which can avoid expensive subsequent improvements.

 Link tip: Governance tools in comparison